-This guide will help you how to use various options with du commands.
-All the below examples are tested on RHEL/CENTOS 7.6
+This guide will help you on how to use various options with du commands.
+All the below examples were tested on RHEL/CENTOS 7.6

 The Global Syntax of the du command: